-Anne records the experiences of her adolescence in her diary.
+Anne records the experiences of her adolescence in her diary: the pages that would later become The Diary of Anne Frank.
 She goes through all the typical trials and tribulations of teen life, despite the fact that she is not living in a normal context.
 She fights with her mother and sister, believes that nobody understands her, thinks that she is the one everybody picks on, fantasizes about boys she’s known in the past, and falls in love head over heels with somebody she should probably leave alone.

 Although the war may have made Anne’s experiences seem more intense and highly influenced by her life circumstances, in fact, her adolescent behaviors and ideas are normal and no different than any other teen’s.
-The setting may be different – but the experience is similar.